ULTIMATE Guide to the Acatenango Volcano Hike, Guatemala

 We hope you enjoyed this post and most of all, enjoy the hike!
 Please let us know in the comments if you found this post helpful or if you have any questions, we WILL get back to you!

-- Tikal, Guatemala Visitors’ Guide – Tikal is a really special place to visit in Guatemala.
+- Flores and Tikal, Guatemala Visitors’ Guide – Tikal is a really special place to visit in Guatemala.
 For us, these were some of the best ancient ruins we have ever seen!

 - Semuc Champey, Guatemala – This complete guide to visiting Semuc Champey will have you ready to swim in blue water surrounded by waterfalls.
 To us, it is totally worth the long journey to get there!